What we do

 During supported contact only, the Centre keeps a note of the dates and times families attend and no other notes of a family’s use of the centre are kept.
 If there is a safeguarding concern then this is actioned through the appropriate authorities.

 The Centre has two large rooms with a variety of games, toys, books, craft activities for children of all ages.
 Drinks are available but the centre does not provide food.
 Supervised contact takes place in one room but during supported contact the whole building is available to be used.

 There is ample car parking at the Centre and it is also on a bus route.

 Referrals for Contact

 To make a referral please complete the form below.
-Completion of these forms and pre visits must be completed by both parents before contact can begin.
-A risk assessment will be carried out once the referrals forms have been received and you will be contacted to arrange pre visits.
+Completion of these forms and pre-visits must be completed by both parents before contact can begin.
+A risk assessment will be carried out once the referral forms have been received and you will be contacted to arrange pre-visits.

 This takes place during Supported Contact hours (Saturday 1.00-3.00).
 This is a service available for families needing extra support to make the transition between Supervised and Supported Contact.
 A worker will remain with the family throughout the supported contact session and be on hand to support.
-The worker will also be extra vigilant to keeping an eye and ear open to any areas of risks identified through the supervised contact process.
-The amount of sessions offered will be dependant on each individual circumstances and will be reviewed every 4 sessions.
-We anticipate most families will then move into supported contact, however this gives us the option to put a contact back into Supervised Contact should the staff feel this is necessary.
-Sometimes a signed agreement by both parents addressing risks may be put in place in order for this to take place.
+The worker will also be extra vigilant to keep an eye and ear open to any areas of risk identified through the supervised contact process.
+The number of sessions offered will be dependent on each individual circumstance and will be reviewed every 4 sessions.
+We anticipate most families will then move into supported contact, however, this gives us the option to put a contact back into Supervised Contact should the staff feel this is necessary.
+Sometimes a signed agreement by both parents addressing risks may be put in place for this to occur.